MegaLoler/Magic-CPU/README.md

 (You'll need to make sure you have the `tatsu` module installed in order to use the assembler.)

+To learn how to write code, see `tutorial.md`

 ## Ideas

 I want to add built-in thread functionality.
 This would be easy: just a "new thread" operation, which spawns a new python thread with a copy of the execution context, and jumps to some location to continue executing from there.